 What binds our two nations is an absolute commitment to democracy.
-We share a long and deep alliance founded on our dedication to the rule of law, individual freedom of religion, the right to free speech and an unwavering commitment to human rights.
+We share a long and deep alliance founded on our dedication to the rule of law, individual freedom of religion and the right to free speech.

 This long-standing relationship enables the two allies to tackle common threats, including terrorism and weapons proliferation.
 It is important to recognize that this is a two-way street.
 Israeli innovations have been instrumental to defense and have helped protect American soldiers abroad and civilians at home.

 Importantly, joint U.S.-Israel research and trade has helped strengthen the economies of both nations.
 Joint research programs and a Free Trade Agreement – the first between the United States and any country – have spurred collaboration, innovation and commerce between the allies.
 This is especially important for New Mexico as two pillars of our economy are national defense and agriculture – areas in which Israeli collaboration and creativity provide many opportunities for economic growth and partnership.

 And, as allies, we have an obligation to hold each other accountable as leaders in the peace process.

 I believe in a two-state solution and will work in Congress for efforts supporting this goal.
 This is the most direct path to ending decades of strife in the region and forging a lasting peace between Israelis and Palestinians.